The Complete Guide to Amex Interchange Rates and Processing Fees

 Check your statements to see if these new charges apply to your business.
 You can also have the team here at Merchant Cost Consulting review your statements to check for any specific rate increases.

-New American Express Interchange Updates and OptBlue Changes
+American Express Interchange Updates and OptBlue Changes (April 2022)

-Like the other major credit card companies, American Express is making significant changes to interchange pricing and fees for April 2022.
+Like the other major credit card companies, American Express is made significant changes to interchange pricing and fees in April 2022.

-Effective 4/22/2022, Amex is introducing a new debit card program for unregulated and regulated consumer and business debit products.
-Here’s a closer look at those rates:
+Effective 4/22/2022, Amex introduced a new debit card program for unregulated and regulated consumer and business debit products.

 OptBlue Unregulated Consumer Debit Interchange